snowman12356/Schlong-Physics-Swapper/README.md

 Saved health reports are written to `Data/SKSE/Plugins/SchlongPhysicsSwapper_Diagnostics.txt`.

-## 1.4.0 changes

-- Added an optional gradual erection transition with a user-friendly duration control from 0.5 to 10 seconds; the default is 3 seconds.
-- Uses SOS AE's native 0-20 bend API with smoothstep easing and only sends each changed integer position once, avoiding animation-event bounce loops.
-- SexLab/PPA handoffs remain immediate for scene alignment, and installations without the native SOS AE call fall back to the reliable normal position path.

-## 1.3.1 changes

-- Renamed the bundled CBPC files with a `ZZZ` suffix so they load after other SOS CBPC maps.
-This restores the Gen01-Gen06 precedence the pre-rename UBE filename had.
-- Added one delayed soft-state confirmation after each CBPC-to-SMP handoff and after a soft-state skeleton rebuild.
-It idempotently stops CBPC, re-enables SMP, and reapplies the soft SOS pose once.
-- Reused one cached bone list for both CBPC and FSMP calls.

-## 1.3.0 changes

-- Renamed the plugin, menu, files, log, and report to Schlong Physics Swapper.
-- Preserves and migrates existing settings from the old INI name.
-- Recognizes both UBE and DW 3BA Futanari addons; a live six-node skeleton can satisfy the compatibility check even when an addon ESP has an unfamiliar name.
-- Removed full XML/CBPC disk rescans from skeleton-repair events.
-Health scans now run only at appropriate lifecycle points or when requested.
-- Reuses the FSMP bone list during the erect-state reset guard, reducing work in the regular polling path without weakening reset protection.

 ## Building

 The project requires Visual Studio 2022, CMake 3.24 or newer, vcpkg, and the